kimchi-project/kimchi/docs/API.md

         * io_throughput_peak: The highest recent value of 'io_throughput'.
     * uuid: UUID of the VM.
     * memory: The amount of memory assigned to the VM (in MB)
+    * cpu_info: CPU-specific information.
+        * vcpus: The number of CPUs assigned to the VM
-    * cpus: The number of CPUs assigned to the VM
+        * maxvcpus: The maximum number of CPUs that can be assigned to the VM
+        * topology: Processor topology, includes:
+            * sockets - The maximum number of sockets to use.
+            * cores   - The number of cores per socket.
+            * threads - The number of threads per core.
     * screenshot: A link to a recent capture of the screen in PNG format
     * icon: A link to an icon that represents the VM
     * graphics: A dict to show detail of VM graphics.